-The Internal Revenue Code of 1986, as amended (the "Code"), imposes certain requirements that must be met subsequent to the issuance and delivery of the Series 2024C Bonds for interest thereon to be and remain excluded from gross income for Federal income tax purposes.
-Noncompliance with such requirements could cause the interest on the Series 2024C Bonds to be included in gross income for Federal income tax purposes retroactive to the date of issue of the Series 2024C Bonds.
-Pursuant to resolutions of the Authority and the County, and in the Trust Agreement, the Financing Agreement and the Tax Certificate as to Arbitrage and the Provisions of Sections 103 and 141-150 of the Internal Revenue Code of 1986 dated the date hereof (the "Tax Certificate"), the Authority and the County have covenanted to comply with the applicable requirements of the Code in order to maintain the exclusion of the interest on the Series 2024C Bonds from gross income for Federal income tax purposes pursuant to Section 103 of the Code.
-In addition, the Authority and the County have made certain representations and certifications in the Trust Agreement, the Financing Agreement and the Tax Certificate.
+The Internal Revenue Code of 1986, as amended (the "Code"), imposes certain requirements that must be met subsequent to the issuance and delivery of the Bonds for interest thereon to be and remain excluded from gross income for Federal income tax purposes.
+Noncompliance with such requirements could cause the interest on the Bonds to be included in gross income for Federal income tax purposes retroactive to the date of issue of the Bonds.
+Pursuant to the Bond Resolution and the Tax Certificate as to Arbitrage and the Provisions of Sections 103 and 141-150 of the Internal Revenue Code of 1986 (the "Tax Certificate"), the County has covenanted to comply with the applicable requirements of the Code in order to maintain the exclusion of the interest on the Bonds from gross income for Federal income tax purposes pursuant to Section 103 of the Code.
+In addition, the County has made certain representations and certifications in the Tax Certificate.
 Bond Counsel will not independently verify the accuracy of those representations and certifications.

-In the opinion of Nixon Peabody LLP, Bond Counsel, under existing law and assuming compliance with the aforementioned covenant, and the accuracy of certain representations and certifications described above, interest on the Series 2024C Bonds is excluded from gross income for Federal income tax purposes under Section 103 of the Code.
+In the opinion of Nixon Peabody LLP, Bond Counsel, under existing law and assuming compliance with the aforementioned covenant, and the accuracy of certain representations and certifications made by the County described above, interest on the Bonds is excluded from gross income for Federal income tax purposes under Section 103 of the Code.
 Bond Counsel is also of the opinion that such interest is not treated as a preference item in calculating the alternative minimum tax imposed under the Code.
-Interest on the Series 2024C Bonds will be taken into account in computing the alternative minimum tax imposed on certain corporations under the Code to the extent that such interest is included in the "adjusted financial statement income" of such corporations.
+Interest on the Bonds will be taken into account in computing the alternative minimum tax imposed on certain corporations under the Code to the extent that such interest is included in the "adjusted financial statement income" of such corporations.